An Energy Community Is a Community Owned Business

 2024 — Denmark

-Energy communities bring cooperative principles into the green transition — members co-own renewable energy and share the returns.
+Energy communities bring cooperative principles into the green transition: members co-own renewable energy and share the profits.

 The Principles That Changed the World